daattali/single-page-amazon-return-labels-extension/README.md

-# Print Amazon return labels as a single page (Chrome / Firefox / Edge extension)
+# Single-Page Amazon Return Labels (Chrome / Firefox / Edge extension)

 > *Copyright 2023 [Dean Attali](https://deanattali.com)*

 _Installation: TODO_

-Every time I want to print a return label from Amazon, the default label results in more than 1 page of printing.
-There is a lot of unnecessary text on the return label such as the instructions and the "Must be returned by ..." -- if you remove those, then the label will usually fit on one page.
-This extension automatically hides the unnecessary pieces from getting printed so that you can save paper.
+Every time I want to print a return label from Amazon, the Print Preview shows that it'll result in more than 1 page.
+This happens because there is a lot of unnecessary text on the return label, such as the instructions and the "Must be returned by ...".
+If you remove those, then the label will usually fit on one page.
+This extension automatically hides the unnecessary pieces from getting printed so that you can save time and paper.

-This will not *always* work, because some shipping methods require multiple labels and they cannot fit on one page, but based on my testing is works often.
+Obviously this will not *always* work, because some shipping methods require multiple labels and will never be able to fit on one page, but it seems to work on the majority of return labels I tried.

 **If you enjoy my work (or just want to get special perks!), you should [support me on GitHub](https://github.com/sponsors/daattali).**